 The helm wheel and the brass bell of the H.M.C.S.
-Transcona were saved from being scrapped and given to various organizations for safe keeping.
-The original wheel of the ship now is on display here at the Transocna Museum, it was gifted to us after the ship was decommissioned and scraped.
+Transcona was saved from being scrapped and given to various organizations for safekeeping.
+The original wheel of the ship now is on display here at the Transcona Museum, it was gifted to us after the ship was decommissioned and scraped.

 H.M.C.S.
 Transcona - History and General Characteristics